JasperFx/lamar/docs/guide/ioc/registration/index.md

 In real world applications you also have to deal with repetitive similar registrations.
 Such registrations are tedious, easy to forget and can be a weak spot in your application.
 Lamar provides [auto-registration and conventions](/guide/ioc/registration/auto-registration-and-conventions)  which mitigates this pain and eases the maintenance burden.
 Lamar exposes this feature through the [ServiceRegistry DSL](/guide/ioc/registration/registry-dsl) by the `Scan` method.

-In our example there is an reoccurring pattern, we are connecting the plugin type `ISomething` to a concrete type `Something`, meaning `IFoo` to `Foo` and `IBar` to `Bar`.
+In our example there is an reoccurring pattern, we are connecting the service type `ISomething` to a concrete type `Something`, meaning `IFoo` to `Foo` and `IBar` to `Bar`.
 Wouldn't it be cool if we could write a convention for exactly doing that?
 Fortunately Lamar has already one build in.
 Let's see how we can create an container with the same configuration as in the above examples.

 <!-- snippet: sample_quickstart-configure-the-container-using-auto-registrations-and-conventions -->
 <a id='snippet-sample_quickstart-configure-the-container-using-auto-registrations-and-conventions'></a>